kolkhis/tech-notes/linux/ansible/awx.md

 This installs the Custom Resource Definitions (CRDs), and the operator pod starts watching for AWX resources.

+- Operators are software that turn a complex application into a native K8s **object** that you can control with yaml.

 ### Deploy AWX
 Now that k3s is set up and the AWX operator is installed, we can deploy AWX itself.